 Below shows how feta can be crumbled over the top and fresh herbs added.

 And now it’s time to start cooking!
 As always, if you make any of my recipes, I would love to hear your feedback.
 I am available here via email or you can catch me daily on Instagram and Facebook and don’t forget to save it on your Pinterest board!

 2 medium size carrots, 2cm thick

 1 cinnamon stick

-5. After 45 minutes, remove the lid and simmer on medium heat for a further 10 minutes so the extra sauce thickens and reduces.
-Turn off the heat, cover and let them sit to further absorb the liquid for at least 5 minutes.
+6. After 35 minutes, remove the lid and cook over heat for a further 5 minutes, to allow the sauce to thicken and reduce.
+Turn off the heat, cover again with the lid and allow sitting to further absorb liquid for at least 5 minutes.